 In addition, you could take a taxi from anywhere in Medellín.
 All taxi drivers will know where Plaza Cisneros (Parque de las Luces) is located.

 Location: Plaza Cisneros is located on Calle 44 and is between the Biblioteca EPM (EPM Library) to the west and the Vásquez and Carré buildings to the east.

 Also, directly north of this plaza is the huge El Hueco shopping area in El Centro with over 12,000 shops.
 And there are many small restaurants in the area and vendors selling coffee, juices, fruits and other snacks in the plaza during the day.

 In addition, Plaza Cisneros is included in the Real City Walking tour, which is one of the 2 best walking tours in Medellín.

 Hours: open 24 hours per day, it’s normally fairly busy during the day with a police presence.

 However, be very careful in this area after it’s dark.
-And it’s best to go with a group in the evening and to take a taxi or Uber.
+And it’s best to go with a group in the evening and to take a taxi.
 Also, at night this part of El Centro clears out and you will rarely see police.